LennOak/DataAnalytics-Ecommerce/README.md

 ---

-## Learnings & Next Steps
-Building this project helped me realize that **data analytics is not just about creating pretty charts, but about solving real business problems**.

-**Areas I want to improve in future iterations:**
-* Write stored procedures inside SQL Server to automate data refreshes.
-* Implement unit testing within the Python pipeline.

----

 How to Run and Explore the Project Locally
 Follow these step-by-step instructions to set up the environment, run the pipeline, and explore the complete analysis: